The Anxious Generation

 While improving safety in the online world is one part of the solution, addressing only the online world is not sufficient; Haidt says we must also address “safetyism” and over-protection in the real world.
 He advocates for increasing opportunities for real-world play and gives several suggestions for how to do so, including designing public spaces with this goal in mind.
 He maintains that parents should not be punished for giving children real-world freedom comparable to what many of today’s parents and grandparents experienced as children.
 He also argues for providing more vocational education, apprenticeship and youth development programs, again with the goal of giving adolescents real-world experience and responsibilities, and the accompanying feelings of agency and success.

-Haidt has two major recommendations for what schools can do to address the Great Rewiring: make schools phone-free and devote more time to free play.
+Haidt has two major recommendations in The Anxious Generation for what schools can do to address the Great Rewiring: make schools phone-free and devote more time to free play.
 An unrelenting proponent of phone-free schools, Haidt cites evidence that smartphone access during school (even during lunch or on breaks) is detrimental to learning and to social engagement.
 Installing phone lockers is a straightforward step toward making phone-free schools a reality, he suggests, noting that when schools allow phones outside of class, during breaks and lunch for instance, students remain preoccupied with them when they return to class.
 Teachers are then forced to act as enforcers – a thankless and typically ineffective role.
 Furthermore, allowing phones in schools appears to be exacerbating disparities, with the most disadvantaged students suffering the greatest negative impact because they have less supervision and spend more time online than their counterparts.

 His second recommendation seems quite feasible: increasing opportunities for free play.
 He suggests that schools a) provide longer recesses (with limited adult supervision), b) open school grounds for a half hour before school, and c) offer a “play club,” where kids of mixed ages could interact after school.
 Haidt maintains that these two interventions – restricting phone use during school, and increasing free play with limited adult supervision – would be more effective in addressing the current mental health crisis than if schools were to implement new social and emotional learning curricula or hire therapists.